ISISComputingGroup/ibex_developers_manual/Debugging-memory-leaks-in-the-IBEX-GUI.md

 # Debugging memory leaks in the IBEX GUI

+This page is currently heavily based on https://github.com/ISISComputingGroup/IBEX/issues/2017.
+Please update this as we gain more experience!

 ## Symptoms

 - Java memory leaks cause high CPU usage rather than the more intuitive high memory usage.
 The IBEX GUI is limited to a heap size of 500MB by default.
 When the heap gets close to it's maximum size, the garbage collector goes crazy trying to recover memory wherever it can, and therefore uses a lot of CPU.